-The student and parent should each sign this page in the space provided below, and then return the page to the student's school.
+The student and parent should each sign this page in the space provided below and then return the page to the student's school.

 Thank you.
+James Colbert, Jr.

-James Colbert, Jr. HCDE County School Superintendent
+HCDE County School Superintendent

-My child and I have reviewed a copy of the HCDE Student Code of Conduct for the 2021-2022 school year.
+My child and I have reviewed a copy of the HCDE Student Code of Conduct for the 2025-2026 school year.
 I understand that the Code of Conduct contains information that my child and I may need during the school year.
 I also understand that all students will be held accountable for their behavior and will be subject to the disciplinary consequences outlined in the Student Code of Conduct.
 If I have any questions regarding this Code of Conduct, I will direct those questions to the principal.

-Student's name (print):
+Student Name (Print):

-Student's signature:
+Student Signature:

-Parent's name (print):
+Parent's Name:

-Parent's signature:
+Parent Signature:

 Date:

-Table of Contents
+Contents